GinkoBalboa/parfis/README.md

 # Parfis

-Particles and field simulator.
-Written in C++ with Python interface, Parfis is based on the altered particle-in-cell (PIC) method.
-In the PIC method method individual particles (or fluid elements) in a Lagrangian frame are tracked in a continuous phase space, whereas moments of the distribution such as densities and currents are computed simultaneously on Eulerian (stationary) mesh points.
+Parfis is an acronym for PARticles and FIeld Simulator.
+Parfis is written in C++ with Python bindings.
+The algorithm is based upon the particle-in-cell (PIC) method used for interacting many-particle systems.
+In the PIC method individual particles (or fluid elements) in a Lagrangian frame are tracked in a continuous phase space, whereas moments of the distribution such as densities and currents are computed simultaneously on Eulerian (stationary) mesh points.

 ## Build from source